 50. Blue Man Group

 Supplies: Black shirts, black pants, blue body/face paint, paint brushes, fabric paint in various colors.
 Optional: bongo drum, beach ball, bald caps.
-Instructions: This costume is best three people.
+Instructions: This costume is best with three people.
 Splatter various colors of paint Jackson Pollock-style onto the shirts and pants.
 Paint all exposed skin in blue — extra points if you can find a bald cap and paint your entire head.
 Carry paintbrushes, drums or beach ball and don’t talk a lot.

 51. Puppet Master